 Grazing around the North Shore and back

-In the morning, before hitting the epic winter waves at Sunset Beach, surfers chow down at Ted’s Bakery, where single plate lunches easily feed two and everyone gets a slice of homebaked chocolate macadamia or haupia (coconut cream) pie.
-Hale‘iwa, the surf capital of the North Shore, is a must-stop for shave ice from Matsumoto’s general store, never mind the long lines.
-And in the nearby rural farm town of Waialua, not far from O‘ahu’s coffee-plantation fields, the Saturday farmers market is a locavore's treat.
+In the morning, before hitting the epic winter waves at Sunset Beach, surfers chow down at Ted’s Bakery, where single plate lunches easily feed two and locals enjoy slice after slice of homebaked chocolate macadamia or haupia (coconut cream) pie.
+Hale‘iwa, the surf capital of the North Shore, is a must-stop for shave ice from Matsumoto’s, a sweet island staple that's worth the long lines.
+And in the nearby rural farm town of Waialua, not far from O‘ahu’s coffee-plantation fields, the Saturday farmer’s market is a locavore's treat.

 Top annual food festivals on O'ahu

 For even more foodie fun, time your visit to coincide with one of O‘ahu’s food festivals:

 Hawaiʻi Food & Wine Festival – Honolulu’s gathering of chefs, farmers and island taste-makers in September.